-How Much Is Moving Insurance?
+How Much Is Movers Insurance?

-The cost of moving insurance depends on a few factors, such as weight and the cost of your property.
+The cost of moving insurance depends on a few factors, such as shipment weight and the cost of your property.
 Released value and full-value protections come from moving companies rather than insurers.
 They are protected by the U.S. Department of Transportation, whereas individuals cover the cost of insurance for high-quality and recommended third parties.
-Regular homeowners insurance doesn’t cover damages from movers transporting property, so it’s essential to carry movers insurance.
+Regular homeowners insurance coverage doesn’t include damages from movers transporting property, so it’s essential to carry movers insurance.

 Here are some coverage costs for insuring your belongings while moving:

 - Released value: Basic Carrier’s Liability refers to the federal minimum requirement for moving household goods for about 60 cents per pound.
-Most moving companies include the cost of released value for free in their rate.
+Most moving companies include the cost of released value for free in their base rate.

-- Complete value protection: Full replacement value covers the total cost of damaged, lost or destroyed goods during a move and a moving company decides how replacements occur.
+- Complete value protection: Full replacement value covers the total cost of damaged, lost or destroyed household goods during a move and a moving company decides how replacements occur.
 Typically, this protection costs 1% to 2% of your property’s value.

 - Third-party coverages: Coverages for third parties like David McCarthy Moving generally cost between 1% and 5% of your total property value for moved belongings.
 The location, such as local moves versus long-distance and cross-country moves, plays a role in the total cost.

 How Much Should You Tip Professional Movers?